Negotiation Skills online course

 Diplo alumna video Andrea Becerra Pimentel

-â€“ Ms Andrea Becerra Pimentel, Law Student, Benemérita Universidad Autónoma de Puebla (BUAP), Mexico
+– Ms Andrea Becerra Pimentel, Law Student, Benemérita Universidad Autónoma de Puebla (BUAP), Mexico

 What will you learn?

-• Describe the main stages of negotiation and the principles of successful negotiation, drawing on key literature on the subject.
+• Describe the main stages of negotiation and the principles of successful negotiation, drawing on key literature on the subject

-• Explain the specific characteristics of principled negotiation.
+• Explain the specific characteristics of principled negotiation

-• Improve skills related to the negotiation process such as problem analysis, reflection, intercultural communication, and intellectual flexibility.
+• Improve skills related to the negotiation process, such as problem analysis, reflection, intercultural communication, and intellectual flexibility

-• Suggest ways to deal with power imbalances in a negotiation situation.
+• Suggest ways to deal with power imbalances in a negotiation situation

-• Understand the importance of empathy in negotiations.
+• Understand the importance of empathy in negotiations

-• Explain and assess the possible influences of intercultural communication on negotiation situations.
+• Explain and assess the possible influences of intercultural communication on negotiation situations

-• Describe various negotiation strategies, including framing and making concessions, and suggest how to make effective use of these in specific situations.
+• Describe various negotiation strategies, including framing and making concessions, and suggest how to make effective use of these in specific situations

-• Understand how to facilitate compromise and find creative solutions for situations in which negotiation positions appear to be locked.
+• Understand how to facilitate compromise and find creative solutions for situations in which negotiation positions appear to be locked

-• Achieve negotiated outcomes through mutual gain, conflict resolution, and consensus building.
+• Achieve negotiated outcomes through mutual gain, conflict resolution, and consensus building

 Who should apply

-• Officials from relevant government ministries
+• Practising diplomats and officials from relevant government ministries

-• Staff of international organisations and NGOs, civil society, and the private sector working on or interested in relevant issues including education, Internet governance, health, humanitarian issues, etc.
+• Staff of international organisations and NGOs, civil society, and the private sector working on or interested in relevant issues, including education, internet governance, health, humanitarian issues, etc.

 • Graduate students interested in international affairs, international development, education, human rights, and other relevant issues